theunraveler/Contract/pages/05-Payment.md

 negative, if you, the client, refuse to pay me for whatever reason (assuming that I have completed the services as scoped), I will take legal action to ensure that I am paid.
-If the case is decided in my favor, you agree to reimburse me for an legal fees I accrue in the process.
+If the case is decided in my favor, you agree to reimburse me for any legal fees I accrue in the process.